-Everyone loves Candied Almonds!
+Everyone loves candied almonds.
 These sweet, crunchy nuts are basically the perfect candy.
 They're delicious on their own, but even better when you dip them in chocolate, chop them up and add them to truffles or fudge, or use them in homemade candy bars.

-Beyond candy making, Candied Almonds are also great on cakes, cupcakes, tarts, or pies.
+Beyond candy making, candied almonds are also great on cakes, cupcakes, tarts, or pies.
 They make wonderful holiday gifts, and you can also use them in savory salads to add a sweet crunch and delightful nutty flavor.
 Basically, they're the best and you should have a jar of them on hand at any given time.

 - 1/2 cup water

-- 7 oz.
-(1 cup) sugar (granulated)
+- 7 ounces (1 cup) sugar (granulated)

 - 2 cups whole almonds (preferably raw)

-1. Cover a cookie sheet with a silicone mat, or line it with foil and spray the foil with nonstick cooking spray.
+- Cover a cookie sheet with a silicone mat, or line it with foil and spray the foil with nonstick cooking spray.
 Set the baking sheet aside for a moment.

-2. In a medium saucepan, combine the water and sugar, and place the pan over medium-high heat.
+- In a medium saucepan, combine the water and sugar, and place the pan over medium-high heat.
 Stir until the sugar dissolves, then bring the mixture to a boil.

-5. Once the sugar is caramelized and completely liquid, pour the almonds out onto the prepared baking sheet.
+- Once the sugar is caramelized and completely liquid, pour the almonds out onto the prepared baking sheet.
 Use a fork to separate the nuts while the sugar is still liquid.

-These delicious candied almonds can be stored in an airtight container for up to a week, but after a few days they may start to get a bit sticky If you're going to use them in pastry decoration, add them at the last minute, since the moisture from frosting or other elements might cause the nuts to get sticky and the caramel coating to liquefy.
+These delicious candied almonds can be stored in an airtight container for up to a week, but after a few days, they may start to get a bit sticky.
+If you're going to use them in pastry decoration, add them at the last minute, since the moisture from frosting or other elements might cause the nuts to get sticky and the caramel coating to liquefy.